NoOne-253/Quick-Note/README.md

 # Quick-Note
-it's a note taking similar to  Google Keep Notes
-Used HTML,CSS and JavaScript to build this
+it's a note taking similar to  Google Keep Notes,Built by using  HTML,CSS and JavaScript